tatoslover/Capstone/README.md

 # Planeswalker's Primer

-A simple MTG rulebook for beginners with favorites system.
+A simple MTG rulebook for beginners with favourites system.

 ## Quick Start